 INSUFFICIENT ACADEMIC PROGRESS

-An undergraduate is automatically placed on academic warning, if the undergraduate does not meet Satisfactory Academic Progress (SAP).
+An undergraduate is automatically placed on Insufficient Academic Progress, if the student does not meet Satisfactory Academic Progress (SAP).

 Satisfactory academic progress is generally defined as completing 67% of all attempted hours (excluding transfer hours) towards the completion of his or her degree program.
 This is determined by dividing the number of credit hours successfully completed, defined as having earned a D- or better, by the total number of credit hours actually attempted.

 When a student is placed on Insufficient Academic Progress, it is the responsibility of the student to arrange regular meetings with his or her academic advisor or department chair/director to consider specific academic intervention strategies.